What's on around Whyalla, surrounds

 Tanderra Craft Village

-Saturday, June 11 Tanderra Craft Village, Lincoln Highway, Port Augusta Rd, 10am-3pm; Tanderra Craft Village provides a unique market experience with a variety of stalls and shops selling a wide range of products.
+Saturday, June 11, Tanderra Craft Village, Lincoln Highway, Port Augusta Rd, 10am-3pm; Tanderra Craft Village provides a unique market experience with a variety of stalls and shops selling a wide range of products.
 It is also home to several specialist craft and hobby groups.
-Stall bookings phone 0412 492 468 or via Facebook page.
+Stall bookings phone Kitty 0481 233 983 or via Facebook page.

 Whyalla Scout Group Barbecue